AgenaTrader/jitsi-meet/installation/README.md

 0. Clone this repo to your PC
 0. Copy `install-jitsi.sh` to the server with SCP
-0. Run the `install-jitsi.sh` script and follow the instructions
+0. Run the `install-jitsi.sh` script and follow the instructions.
+    - You will be asked for a domain name 2 times.
+Use the same domain.
+    - Prosody installation will ask for a **secret**.
+This needs to be the same as the JWT secret used by TY or EduPortle installation.
 0. Install certbot from https://certbot.eff.org/lets-encrypt/debianbuster-nginx
 0. Run `certbot --nginx` (use _infra@agenatrader.com_ as email).
 Say **yes** to redirects.
+0. Configure TokenIssuer `appsettings.json`
+0. Restart TokenIssuer with `service`

 ## Troubleshooting